 - For the sloppy joes: In a separate, large skillet, sauté the bell pepper, onion, and jalapeño peppers for about 5-6 minutes to slightly soften.

-- To the skillet, add the tomato sauce, cooked lentils, cooked tofu, and seasonings.
+- To the skillet, add the tomato sauce, cooked lentils, cooked tofu crumbles, and seasonings.
 Stir to evenly mix everything together.

 - Lightly simmer the sloppy joe mixture over medium-low heat for about 8-10 minutes, stirring occasionally.